Solid earnings boost European stocks as ECB leaves rates unchanged

 Banks lead Iseq higher as Ryanair, Glanbia and Cairn Homes also gain

-Credit Suisse fell 2.1 per cent after a hit from the collapse of Archegos wiped out what would have been a stellar trading period
+Credit Suisse fell 2.1% after a hit from the collapse of Archegos wiped out what would have been a stellar trading period

 European stocks moved towards record highs on Thursday, following a set of strong company earnings and as the European Central Bank left interest rates and its bond-buying efforts unchanged as expected.